Connect myai to Your Agent via MCP

 Plug myai into Claude, ChatGPT, or Cursor via the Model Context Protocol so your agent can reason over your real artifacts, dimensions, and work orders.

-myai exposes its context — artifacts, dimensions, and work orders — over the Model Context Protocol (MCP).
-Plug the endpoint into the agent of your choice and that agent can read from your graph in real time.
+myai exposes its workspace context and action surface — artifacts, dimensions, work orders, messages, and approved tools — over the Model Context Protocol (MCP).
+Plug the endpoint into the agent of your choice and that agent can work against your graph in real time, within the permissions you grant.

 Endpoint